antrea-io/antrea/CONTRIBUTING.md

 A `kind/support` label categorizes issue as related to a support request.

-To create a support issue:
+To create a support issue or PR:

-* label your issue with `kind/support`
+* label your issue or PR with `kind/support`
-* title the issue with a short description of your support request
+* title the issue or PR with a short description of your support request
 * answer all of the questions in the support issue template

 _Note this was previously called `support`.
 We will add the `kind/support` label